Top 10 Things to Do in Santa Cruz: From Beaches to Boardwalks

 What to Do in Santa Cruz on a One-Day Trip

-There are a lot of things to do in Santa Cruz California that you cannot enjoy all in a single day.
-However, one day I challenged myself to do this adventure and see how much I can explore in a day.
-Well, not all but I enjoyed many places.
-I have noted the times and you can also follow to enjoy a day trip in the following pattern.
-If you have other experiences, do share them with me in the comment section so I can try them on my next trip.
+There are many things to do in Santa Cruz, California, that you cannot enjoy in a single day.
+However, one day, I challenged myself to do this adventure and see how much I could explore in a day.
+Well, not al,l but I enjoyed many places.
+I have noted the times, and you can also follow the pattern to enjoy a day trip.
+If you have other experiences, share them with me in the comment section so I can try them on my next trip.

 8:00 AM – Breakfast at The Picnic Basket

-Start your day with a delicious breakfast at The Picnic Basket.
-It is near to the Santa Cruz Beach Boardwalk.
-I enjoyed their fresh pastries along with the organic coffee to fuel up for the long day ahead.
+Start your day with a delicious breakfast at The Picnic Basket near the Santa Cruz Beach Boardwalk.
+I enjoyed their fresh pastries and organic coffee to fuel up for the long day ahead.
 You can also try their homemade granola or a warm breakfast sandwich.

 9:00 AM – Walk Along West Cliff Drive

 After breakfast, I took a scenic walk along West Cliff Drive.
 This 3-mile coastal path offers breathtaking ocean views and a chance to see surfers riding the waves.
 It provides a fresh start to the day.
 After that, stop at the Santa Cruz Surfing Museum.
 It is situated inside a historic lighthouse.
-Although this museum was built later, it has historical pictures and equipment of the surfers of the 1940s.
-It is a great opportunity to learn about the city’s surfing history.
+Although this museum was built later, it has historical pictures and equipment of surfers from the 1940s.
+It is an excellent opportunity to learn about the city’s surfing history.

 10:30 AM – Explore Natural Bridges State Beach

 Next, head to Natural Bridges State Beach.
-This place has no entrance fee for the visitors on foot.
+There is no entrance fee for visitors on foot.
 This spot is famous for its rock arch, tide pools, and migrating monarch butterflies (best seen in winter).
 Walk along the shore, take photos, and enjoy the peaceful atmosphere.

 12:00 PM – Lunch at Abbott Square Market

 I felt hungry and stopped at Abbott Square Market in downtown Santa Cruz for lunch.
-This lively food hall offers a variety of options.
-There was wood-fired pizza, tacos, and fresh seafood.
+This lively food hall offers a variety of options, including wood-fired pizza, tacos, and fresh seafood.
 Prices range from $10 to $20 per meal.

 1:30 PM – Roaring Camp Train Ride